Ceasefire in east Ukraine frays, woman killed by shelling

 WESTERN ARMS - OR NOT?

 Poroshenko spent Thursday and Friday at a NATO summit in Wales at which U.S. President Barack Obama and other leaders urged Putin to pull forces out of Ukraine.
-NATO also approved wide-ranging plans to boost its defenses in Eastern Europe in response to the Ukraine crisis.
+NATO also approved wide-ranging plans to boost its defences in eastern Europe in response to the Ukraine crisis.

 A senior aide to Poroshenko, Yuri Lytsenko, wrote on his Facebook page on Sunday that Kiev had reached agreement at the summit on receiving weapons and military advisers from five allies - the United States, France, Italy, Poland and Norway.